frudman/freddy-javascript-utils/README.md

 # freddy-javascript-utils
+a javascript library of useful (?) "out-of-the-beaten-path" tidbits

-a library of useful javascript tidbits
+a library of useful (?) "out-of-the-beaten-path" tidbits